Blankal/Assistant-yesyesyesyesyesreal/README.md

 ### 3. After setting your environment, be sure to edit config.java for use-case.
 The only things under config you should really need to change are 1.
 Model brand, 2.
 Model type, the prompt is more like pre instructions to orient the model than a user input thing.

+### 4. Start OmniParser server and edit prompt in main
+ADD INFO

 ---

 ## Common Bug Fixes: